LED bulbs use 75% less energy than incandescent bulbs — DOE

 1. Acceptance of Terms

-By accessing and using EnergyBS, you accept and agree to be bound by the terms and provision of this agreement.
+By accessing and using EnergyBS, you agree to these terms and to our related Privacy Policy and Disclaimer.

-The content on EnergyBS is for informational purposes only.
-We are not financial advisors.
-All investment strategies and investments involve risk of loss.
-Nothing on this website constitutes professional financial advice.
+The content on EnergyBS is for informational and educational purposes only.
+Nothing on this website is a substitute for licensed engineering, electrical, HVAC, legal, tax, or financial advice.